 - At the scene of an accident, it’s common to want to admit fault, especially if the other driver is distressed.
 Let the professionals in law enforcement determine if charges will be laid and let your insurance company handle fault determination; a false implication could needlessly hurt your insurance premiums.

 - If the other driver is acting abusive or pestering you for an admission of fault, keep your distance and wait for authorities to arrive.

 - Never drive away from the scene of an accident without getting the insurance and contact information of the other driver.
-If the other driver leaves, write down their licence plate so the authorities can locate them.
+If the other driver leaves, write down their license plate so the authorities can locate them.